fullstack-development/blockchain-wiki-en/concepts/nft-staking/README.md

 **Author:** [Pavel Naydanov](https://github.com/PavelNaydanov) 🕵️‍♂️

-_Oops!_ **Staking NFT** is a way to lock assets (NFTs) in smart contracts with the possibility of receiving rewards or other protocol privileges without the need to sell or transfer the NFT to another user.
+_Oops!_ **NFT staking** is a way to lock assets (NFTs) in smart contracts with the possibility of receiving rewards or other protocol privileges without the need to sell or transfer the NFT to another user.

 Many projects are looking for ways to bring benefits to NFT owners and try to stimulate long-term ownership or engagement in the project's ecosystem.
 For such projects, NFT staking can be a good tool to attract new participants.
 For NFT holders, it's a way to earn passive income.